lucuma/solution-dates/README.md

 A dates-handling extension for the Solution library.

-This is a separate package from Solution because it depends of another library (babel).
+This is a separate package from Solution because it depends of another library (Babel), and as an example of a custom Field.

 ### Community & support